RESEARCH

 For any additional questions or clarifications, please contact research.awards@cfsack.org.
 Please check this section from time to time, as new questions received will be answered here.

-Can I apply for this award if I conduct my studies outside Canada?
+Can I apply for this award if I conduct my studies outside Canada or the United States?

-Yes, as long as you are affiliated with a Canadian higher educational or cultural institution.
+Yes, as long as you are affiliated with a Canadian or American higher educational or cultural institution.

 Must I have already been accepted into a university program to be eligible for the CFSACK Awards?

-All applicants should be admitted to a Canadian higher educational or cultural institution program to be eligible.
+All applicants should be admitted to a Canadian or American higher educational or cultural institution program to be eligible.

 Is a research project application permissible to be submitted by a team of researchers?